What you'll need to do

 - There is no other surviving parent of the child

-- You have a court order approving the child’s record of sex be changed to the sex descriptor nominated in the application.
+- You have a court order approving the change.
 A court order granting you sole parental responsibility alone does not give you the right to change your child's record of sex.

-You will need to attach evidence.
+You will need to upload evidence.
 This might be the other parent’s death certificate or a court order.

 A guardian can apply if they have a permanent care order or other court order giving them responsibility for the child.